brianspiering/quotes_from_me/README.md

 "Do not be the person who has practiced 10,000 things once, but be the person who has practiced one thing 10,000 times."
 — Intentially misquoting Bruce Lee

+"Toys facilitate adventures."
+ "Adventures are facilitated by:
+ 1. Capacity
+ 2. Skill
+ 3. Equipment"

 ----

 When I'm asked about learning computer programming from first principles, I share this story…